Endless Travel Plans

 💰 $350–$500/day 📅 May–October 👶 Best ages: 6–14

-Boston packs a surprising amount of kid appeal into a walkable city.
-The Freedom Trail is basically a 2.5-mile outdoor history scavenger hunt — free, self-guided, and interesting enough to keep school-age kids moving.
-Pair it with the New England Aquarium and Museum of Science (CityPASS bundles save up to 45%) and you've got three solid days without a car.
+Boston packs kid-friendly appeal into a walkable city.
+The Freedom Trail is a 2.5-mile outdoor history scavenger hunt — free, self-guided, and engaging enough to keep school-age kids moving.
+Pair it with the New England Aquarium and the Museum of Science (CityPASS bundles save up to 45%, source: citypass.com/boston) for three solid days car-free.

-The Public Garden's Swan Boats run $4.50 per adult and are worth every penny for kids under 8.
-Restaurant meals for a family of four average $60–$80, but picking up lobster rolls from a counter-service spot cuts that in half.
+The Public Garden Swan Boats run $4.50 per adult and earn their keep with kids under 8.
+Restaurant meals for a family of four average $60–$80; counter-service lobster rolls cut that in half.

 New York City, New York